Best Baby Bouncer of 2021

 The Baby Trend Bouncer EZ is a wallet-loving bouncer with useful features.
-This bouncer includes a toy arch with two soft zebras and has 3 vibration settings, and a soothing lullaby.
+This bouncer includes a toy arch with two dangling, plush zebras.
+It also has three vibration settings and a soothing lullaby.
 We like the soft fabric and the subtle colors that help avoid over-stimulation while soothing.
 This product offers straightforward assembly with snap-on features and bounces easily with little stimulation or movement.This bouncer's overall quality is only so-so.
 Ours came with a crooked frame that didn't sit flat when the seat was empty and a floppy pillow that didn't stay in place.
 The buckle is also really stiff, which is an indicator of cheaper components.
-While everything is "good enough" and it looks nice, it struggled to keep up in a side-by-side comparison to the competition.
+While everything is "good enough" and looks nice, it struggled to keep up in a side-by-side comparison to the competition.
 Overall, for the price, we like this soft bouncer and the motion it provides, and we think that parents who can't afford the similar Fisher-Price product, or those who want to save some money, will appreciate this wallet-friendly bouncing soother that little ones like.

 If your budget is ultra-tight, the Fisher-Price Comfort Curve Bouncer could be the bouncer for you.
 This bouncer comes with a two toy bar, vibration potential, and self-initiated gentle bouncing.
 It is a smaller bouncer you might be able to transport across town, and it could be the ticket for those who want an inexpensive bouncer for a shorter time.

 This bouncer is on the short side, which could make it a no-go for longer than average babies.
 It is also not a great bouncer, so if you are looking for the big bounce, you won't find it here, or frankly, in any safe bouncer.
 However, if a simple but functional bouncer is what you need for a specific purpose for a shorter lifespan, this product can fill the bill.